WHEN TO APPLY

 - Discuss your application with those who will be submitting information, such as letters of recommendation, on your behalf.
 Make sure they understand the purpose of the program, accepted letter formats, submission process and the application deadline.
 You will be able to confirm receipt of the letters through Scholarship application account.

 - Gather your documentation.
 All of your documents must be legible, saved as a PDF or Word document that is no larger than 5 MB.
 Rtf, txt, msg, tif, png, jpg, jpeg, gif, bmp, xls, xlsx, ppt, and pptx are also accepted, but may delay application review and processing.

-- Resume detailing volunteer and work experience (no more than five pages)
+- Resume detailing volunteer and work experience (up to five pages)

 - Verifications and evaluations from your school

 *These template documents are available through your online NHSC Scholarship application account.
 You will need to print, complete, scan and upload.

 6. Review all of the application information and uploaded documentation prior to submitting your application.